delhatch/Zynq_UDP/README.md

 To see the packets being sent, use Wireshark.

-There are many ways to transmit data to the Zedboard of UDP.
+There are many ways to transmit UDP packets to the Zedboard.
 I used the VLC media player and set it to stream a .mpg file over UDP.
 Here's how to do that:

 Launch VLC and click Media -> Stream...